Search all sites near me now

 Winter day

-The table shows the proportions of the main sources of PM in this town from home heating, industrial activities, outdoor burning and traffic.
-(Indoor sources and natural sources of air pollutants are not included in this breakdown).
+The table shows the proportions of the main sources of PM10, PM2.5 and nitrogen oxides (NOx) in this town from home heating, industrial activities, outdoor burning and traffic.
+(Indoor, natural and shipping sources are not included in this breakdown).

 These values come from 2013 data sourced from MfE’s data service.
-Consistent methodology was used to calculate these estimates of PM emissions, which allows comparison between towns throughout New Zealand.
-Some regional council published emissions information might differ if they were prepared in a different year or used another method.
-Contact your regional council for more information about PM and other emissions.
+Consistent methodology was used to calculate these estimates of PM and NOx emissions, which allows comparison between towns throughout New Zealand.
+Regional council or unitary authority published emissions information might differ if they were prepared in a different year or used another method.
+Contact your regional council or unitary authority for more information about PM and other emissions in your area.

 Seasonal variation